 The S-101 attribute reported date has been introduced in S-101 to encode the date at which a rock has been reported.
 This information is encoded in S-57 on UWTROC using the attribute SORDAT (see clause 2.2.5.1).
 Unless the date populated in SORDAT is actually a reported date, Data Producers are advised to remove SORDAT from UWTROC objects prior to conversion.

 The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Underwater/Awash Rock, and is mandatory for all Underwater/Awash Rock features of depth 30 metres or less.
-There is no corresponding encoding for this information on UWTROC in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to No.
+There is no corresponding encoding for this information on UWTROC in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to False.

 Wrecks, foul ground and obstructions